Laidout/laidout/README.md

 then you need to change: `dh_shlibdeps` in debian/rules to: `dh_shlibdeps --dpkg-shlibdeps-params=--ignore-missing-info`
 Maybe something to do with non-packaged NVidia drivers?

+If you do run into problems and have to run make deb again, you might want to run with `-nc` option, so you don't have rebuild everything again.:

+	dpkg-buildpackage -rfakeroot -nc

 COMPILING FROM DEVELOPMENT GIT